alkrauss48/talks/okcrb-api-2/presentation.md

 -> # Pagination <-

-- Let the client figure it out
+Options:

+- No links at all
 <br>

 - Send links in response body